Fawkner's Hotel: First building

 The hotel opened for business on 6 or 7 November 1835.
 It was located on what is now the corner of William Street and Flinders Lane.
 It was a simple structure made from sods of turf, plus milled timber brought over from Launceston, Tasmania.

 It was initially called the Royal Hotel, then the Port Phillip Hotel, and had become Fawkner's Hotel by the time the first publicans license was issued in 1837.
 At first it functioned more as a pub than a hotel.
 A new arrival to the settlement described the premises in December 1835, a month after it opened for business.

 Here we found a house of entertainment where we could not get entertained.
-The building ... comprised six apartments of a very primative order occupied by "Johnny Fawkner" as a public house ... it being the first and then only public house in the district.
+The building ... comprised six apartments of a very primitive order occupied by "Johnny Fawkner" as a public house ... it being the first and then only public house in the district.
 Here we could get a glass of bad rum and plenty of water but paying a good price for the same; but we could not get anything to eat nor a place to sleep in.

 Edmund Finn gives a more detailed description of the establishment on the banks of the Yarra River after it had been in operation for a year or two.

 The place was then [located on] the side of a green hill, gently sloping toward the river.
 The house was erected of quartering and broad pailings, with a half-pailing, half shingle roof and hard-wood flooring.
 It was more properly one-and-a-half than two-stories in height, for the second or upper compartment was an attic, subdivided into bedrooms or "sleeping ovens," close enough in winter, but stuffy, stifling, and almost unendurable in the hot season.
 The ground floor contained six appartments of divisions, the front quarter facing the river was especially reserved for the accommodation of the most respectable customers.
 The bar was at the back, and over the door was elevated a signboard, on which was daubed rather than painted a row of large unevenly-sized, ill-proportioned letters, which a stranger after some hesitation deciphered to be Fawkner's Hotel.
 This hostelry was for a time largely patronised, for the very best of reasons that there was no other place to go to; and Fawkner ... was then the sole grog monopolist in the country.
 Here he established a queer sort of table d'hote ... over which he invariably presided himself, and in distributing the viands he was not only capricious but preemptory.
 One had to take whatever the host gave him, fat or lean, under or over done; the whimsical taste of the carver was alone consulted, and if any eater dared to have a choice or opinion or taste of his own, the knife and fork were twirled in his face, and he was snarlingly told that if he did not like what he got ... he had better clear out and go elsewhere [he] being well aware that his "elsewhere" meant "nowhere."